makes-vaporware/dice-roller-java/README.md

                     ----------------------------------------------------------------

                     MODIFIERS:
                       mi[X]         - Minimum.
 Set rolls below X to X. (e.g. 2d6mi3)
                       ma[X]         - Maximum.
 Set rolls above X to X. (e.g. 2d6ma5)
                       e[X]          - Explode.
+Roll an additional die when you match the selector. (e.g. 2d6e6)
+                      rr[X]         - Reroll recursively.
+Rerolls all dice that match the selector until the selector is no longer fulfilled. (e.g. 1d2rr2) ro[X]         - Reroll once.
+Rerolls all dice that match the selector a single time. (e.g.2d2ro1)
-Roll an additional die when you match the selector. (e.g. 2d6e6) k[X]          - Keep.
-Keeps all dice that match the selector. (e.g. 10d6k3)
-                      p[X]          - Drop.
+                      ra[X]         - Reroll and add.
+Rerolls up to one die that matches the selector, then adds it to the total. (e.g. 3d2ra2) k[X]          - Keep.
+Keeps all dice that match the selector. (e.g. 10d6k3) p[X]          - Drop.
 Drops all dice that match the selector. (e.g. 10d6p1)